Devastating Effects of Open Pit Mining on the Environment

 Open-pit mining is a surface mining method that involves extracting minerals or rocks from the earth by creating a large open pit.
 This method is used when valuable reserves are located relatively close to the surface.
 The mine is gradually expanded as the resource is extracted, resulting in a large or massive hole in the ground.

-Environmental Impact of Open Pit Mining
+Open Pit Mining Environmental Impact

 devastating effect of open pit mining on the environment